andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 ---

 ### Icebergs and Icecubes [GT] <<<<<< TO COME from @gaythu-rajan
-All this combined to create a significant set of problems - complexities had been created where there needn't be any (significant amounts of complex shared code, lack of domain understanding - in both breadth and depth - in the devs) and over-simplifications where the domain actually needed to be far richer.
+At the code level, all this combined to create a significant set of problems - complexities had been created where there needn't be any (significant amounts of complex shared code, lack of domain understanding - in both breadth and depth - in the devs) and over-simplifications where the domain actually needed to be far richer.
 We came to refer to these as the "icebergs".

 (To illustrate this we need to provide a lightning intro to the dynamics of the domain we're talking about.) - TODO - Simplified pictorial rep of domain here?